 Points of Pride

-Accreditation: USF is accredited to grant bachelor's, master's, and doctoral degrees by the Commission of the Southern Association of College and Schools (SACS).
+Accreditation: USF is accredited to award associate, bachelor's, master's, and doctoral degrees by the Commission of the Southern Association of Colleges and Schools Commission on Colleges.

 Broad Liberal Arts Education

 A liberal arts education is intended to increases the capacity of the mind to think critically and analyze information effectively.
 In an effort to serve an individual over a lifetime, a liberal arts education also develops and strengthens the brain to think within and across all disciplines.

 In an increasingly evolving, globalized world, a degree in liberal arts allows students to become critical thinkers who have the confidence and flexibility to continually learn new skills and material.
 The College of Arts and Sciences at USF is uniquely poised to meet this goal.

 The University of South Florida endeavors to make academic excellence inclusive by sustaining a community of free inquiry in which people of diverse race, ethnicity, veteran status, marital status, socio-economic level, national origin, religious belief, physical ability, sexual orientation, age, class, political ideology, gender identity and expression participate in, contribute to, and benefit equally, from the academic community.